 The Bulgarian subsidiaries of the Group and the associates Doverie Obedinen Holding AD and Sopharma Properties REIT, and the joint venture Momina Krepost AD maintain their accounting books in Bulgarian Lev (BGN), which is accepted as being their functional and presentation currency.
 The subsidiaries, associates and joint ventures abroad organise their accounting and reporting in accordance with the requirements of the respective local legislation: OOO Sopharma Ukraine and PAO Vitamini - the Ukrainian legislation; Sopharma Trading d.o.o. and Pharmachim EOOD - the Serbian legislation; Sopharma Poland Z.O.O. (in liquidation), Sopharma Warsaw SP.
-Z.O.O. - the Polish legislation; TOO Sopharma Kazakhstan - the legislation of Kazakhstan, and Rap Pharma International OOD - the Moldovan legislation.
-The companies keep their accounting ledgers in the respective local currency - Belarusian Ruble (BYN), Ukraine Hryvnia (UAH), Serbian Dinar (RSD), Euro (EUR), Polish Zloty (PLN), Kazakhstan Tenge (KZT), and Moldovan Leu (MDL).
+Z.O.O. - the Polish legislation and TOO Sopharma Kazakhstan - the legislation of Kazakhstan.
+The companies keep their accounting ledgers in the respective local currency - Ukraine Hryvnia (UAH), Serbian Dinar (RSD), Euro (EUR), Polish Zloty (PLN), Kazakhstan Tenge (KZT), and Moldovan Leu (MDL).